Patate27/sedra-stratum-bridge/README.md

 ```

-Config parameters can also be specificied by command line flags, which have slightly different names (these would be added in the 'command' subsection of the 'ks_bridge' section of the appropriate 'docker-compose-*.yml' file for docker installations.)
+Config parameters can also be specificied by command line flags, which have slightly different names (these would be added in the 'command' subsection of the 'sedra_bridge' section of the appropriate 'docker-compose-*.yml' file for docker installations.)
 This method has precedence over the config.yaml file:

 ```
   - '-log=true' # enable/disable logging
   - '-stats=false' # include stats readout every 10s in log
   - '-stratum=:5555' # port to which miners should connect
   - '-prom=:2114' # port at which raw prometheus stats will be available
-  - '-kaspa=host.docker.internal:16110' # host/port at which kaspad node is running
+  - '-sedra=host.docker.internal:16110' # host/port at which sedrad node is running
   - '-mindiff=64' # minimum share difficulty to accept from miner(s)
   - '-vardiff=true' # enable auto-adjusting variable min diff
   - '-pow2clamp=false' # limit diff to 2^n (e.g. 64, 128, 256, etc)